 Hair loss is due both to genetic and environmental factors and it is a problem that occurs in both men and in women, with a major psychological impact.
 Hair loss treatment can be conservative, surgical or a combination of both.
 If the hair loss is still in its early stages and has not yet caused visible thinning or if the hair loss is diffuse, treatment is conservative.

 On the other hand, if hair loss has led to visible thinning, to fully installed alopecia or baldness, and provided that there is a sufficiently large donor site, definitive treatment is achieved with hair transplantation with the new Advanced FUE hair transplant technique.
-If hair loss is due to external reversible factors such as anemia, hormonal disorders, etc., it suffices to eliminate these underlying factors, combined with conservative medication such as minoxidil or the application of newer methods such as the application of autologous growth factors, also known as PRP (Platelet Rich Plasma) therapy.
+If hair loss is due to external reversible factors such as anemia, hormonal disorders, etc., it suffices to eliminate these underlying factors, combined with conservative medication such as minoxidil or the application of newer methods such as the application of autologous growth factors.

 Depending on the case, the surgical treatment of hair loss can be combined with conservative treatment for the maintenance of the result.